 9. Snorkel at Hanauma Bay Nature Preserve

-Hanauma Bay is the premier place for snorkeling on Oahu and is just teeming with colorful tropical fish and other marine life!
+Hanauma Bay is the premier place for Oahu snorkeling and is teeming with colorful tropical fish and other marine life!
 As a state park and nature preserve, the bay is taken care of by the City and County of Honolulu, and conservation of the bay is the highest priority.

 The coral reef of this natural bay makes for a perfect home for native sea life and hundreds of fish species.
 Some things you can do to preserve the life of the bay include: